Helaman99/Politick/BACKLOG.md

 * Make existing theme more colorful

 * a dark theme

+* Make chatroom scroll down as far as the height of the new message

+* Maybe display a small player card below the most recent text (or some other way of displaying the other card)

 * set the theme of the app to the player's preference when they login